 Barriers were built in an attempt to stop the lava flows before they could inundate a school, Coast Guard facilities, and residences.
 Two barriers were easily shoved aside and overtopped by 'a'ā flows.
 A third barrier, more than 5 m (15 ft) high along its 450 m (500 ft) length, was constructed along the high saddle between the western base of Pu'u Kūkae and Kapoho Crater, just northwest of Kapoho School.
 'A'ā flows began piling up behind the wall early in the morning of January 28, and they thickened to more than 15 m (50 ft) above pre-eruption ground level in a few hours.
-The resulting high pressure caused lava to dislodge a 150-m-(1476-ft-) piece of long the uncompacted Pu'u Kūkae [Pu'u Kūki'i] cinder cone.
+The resulting high pressure caused lava to dislodge a 150-m-(1476-ft-) piece long of the uncompacted Pu'u Kūkae [Pu'u Kūki'i] cinder cone.
 The breach provided a pathway for lava to flow beyond the barrier and Kapoho School was destroyed.
-The barrier itself remained intact, and it survived until February 5, when it was finally overtopped and almost totally buried by lava that had completely encircled Pu'u Kūkae [Pu'u Kūki'i].
-This flow eventually covered the Kapoho cemetery.
+The barrier itself remained intact, and it survived until February 5.